Department of Politics and International Affairs

 You may take these remaining courses from any academic areas, using these courses to pursue your specific interests and goals.
 We encourage you to consult with your advisor to select the courses that will be most advantageous to you.
 (Please note that you may also use prerequisites or transfer credits as electives if they weren't used to meet major, minor, or liberal studies requirements.)

 As part of their degree program students will complete an experience of difference.
-This requirement can be met through 3 credits of research (POS 497 or POS 485), 3 units of internship (POS 408), or through study abroad.
-Students choosing study abroad will pursue POS 497 credit as part of their study abroad experience.
+This requirement can be met through 3 credits of research POS 485, 3 units of internship (POS 408), or through study abroad.

-If you take individualized study coursework (an additional 3 units in POS 408, POS 485, or POS 497, and up to 6 units in POS 466), you must obtain prior written approval from your faculty advisor.
+If you take individualized study coursework (an additional 3 units in POS 408 or POS 485, and up to 6 units in POS 466), you must obtain prior written approval from your faculty advisor.
 You may only use individualized study coursework with a course prefix other than POS in exceptional circumstances, with your advisor's prior approval; any such coursework counts toward the 6-unit maximum for individualized study coursework.
 If you take more than 6 units of individualized study coursework, they will count in general elective credit.

 Finally be aware that we won't count a grade of "D" for major credit.